-Trump Has Said He Will Withdraw From the Paris Climate Agreement
+Trump Is Expected to Withdraw From the Paris Climate Agreement

-President Donald Trump has told aides he intends to pull out of the Paris climate agreement, throwing a landmark treaty that scientists have said is vital to combating global warming into doubt.
+President Donald Trump has told aides he intends to pull out of the Paris climate agreement, throwing into doubt a landmark treaty that scientists have said is vital to combating global warming.

 According to two White House officials, the President has not yet decided on how to withdraw from the agreement — either through a multi-year formal process or the more extreme act of quitting the United Nations Framework Convention on Climate Change.
 The aides cautioned any decision isn’t final until it is announced, and that the President is still being lobbied by others to remain in the agreement.